 JACKSON, Miss.
-(WLOX) - There were 418 new cases of COVID-19 and 17 new deaths reported Friday throughout the entire state of Mississippi.
+(WLOX) - In Mississippi, there were 944 new cases of COVID-19 and 32 new deaths reported Friday by state health officials.

 In order to determine the presumed number of people who have recovered from the virus, state health officials say the patient must meet one of two criteria.
 For patients who were NOT hospitalized, they are considered recovered if they have not tested positive for the virus after 14 days.
 For patients who were hospitalized or if hospitalization was unknown, they are presumed recovered if it has been 21 days or more since they tested positive.

 Cases among young adults ages 18 to 29 are highest, warns MSDH.
 The majority of pediatric cases are in children between the ages of 11-7.

 Underlying conditions are also reported in many of the deaths that have resulted from coronavirus complications.

 Long-term Care Facilities